01 of 07

-If you are cooking a smaller Paella (up to four servings), you can use your stove top burner as long as you are able to accurately control the heat.
+If you are cooking a smaller Paella (up to four servings), you can use your stovetop burner as long as you are able to accurately control the heat.

-If you will be preparing a Paella for larger groups, you will need a heat source that is large enough to provide even heat to all areas of the pan.
+If you are preparing a Paella for larger groups, you will need a heat source that is large enough to provide even heat to all areas of the pan.
 If the heat is not even, rice in one area will cook, while rice in another area will not.
 There are two basic choices:

 Use a kettle-style charcoal barbecue, which allows you to raise and lower the grill in order to regulate the heat.
-It is important to be able to regulate the heat, so that the rice cooks but does not burn.
+It is important to be able to regulate the heat so that the rice cooks but does not burn.
 A typical 22-inch barbecue can handle a Paella pan up to 23 inches.

 Ringed Gas Burner